erdksingh/portfolio/README.md

 # How to use this repo for your need

 Just find constants.js and modify it for your purpose.
-I owe to this guy https://github.com/saadpasta and thankful always.
+I owe to this guy https://github.com/saadpasta.
 I have just modified on top of what i needed

 # ways to deploy the code